 Everyone takes pictures, but not everyone has photography as a hobby.
 The difference?
 Simply the amount of time, effort and passion!

-You don’t need a professional camera to get started, you could even use your iPhone for your first pics.
-The most important aspect of photography as a hobby is being intentional and mindful in your photos.
+You don’t need a professional camera to get started, you could even use your iPhone for your first pics or a second hand camera!

-This means that you should put thought into your photos; go to an area just to take photos, think about props, try specific angles.
 You could also try your hand at digitally editing your photos, to better create a mood and elevate your work.
+Whatever you choose to do, enjoy the process!

 Journaling

 half the fun of this hobby is gathering all the materials.
-Whilst there are scrapbook set kits that you can buy online, I find that collecting them yourself is more fun.
+I find that collecting little clips throughout your day is so fun.
 Perhaps, you could press flowers from garden?
 Or tear off corners from your morning newspaper?
-I think this method produces a journal uniquely personal to you, something I find so brilliantly sentimental.

 Volunteering